 While opioid addiction treatment programs are available for those struggling, heroin tends to require it’s own specific program.
 Heroin is an especially dangerous opioid drug that requires intensive treatment to achieve recovery.
 To keep yourself safe while working through treatment, you need a heroin addiction treatment center.
-Here, you can begin a heroin addiction treatment program in Worcester Massachusetts.
+At Washburn House, you can begin to recover from heroin abuse.

 There are many factors that make heroin so perilous: